redfulvio/contact_detection/README.md

 `roslaunch contact_detection rect.launch`

 The code use cross-correlation in real time to recognise contacts using accelerometers data.
-There is a data set to compare the signals.
-Gyroscopes let a better identification of the contacts.
+There is a data set to compare the  signals.Gyroscopes let a better identification of the contacts.

+## Notes

+The main difference respect to the "complete version" is assuming that all the contact information acquired by accelerometers is contained into one axis (that one relative to the contact direction).